 So I’ve had turkey on the brain every since.

 We did do an early Thanksgiving which was awesome but I’ve been thinking about making a turkey recently.
 It’s probably because I’ve been enjoying the work week more when I have dinner prepped or pre made so we are just assembling or reheating it.
 A big turkey cooked up on a Sunday would give us plenty of leftovers for lunches and dinners for a few days.

 The turkey is really moist as the skin locks in the moisture.
-Plus the vegetbale and the liquid in the bottom of the pan also helps keep the turkey from drying out.
+Plus the vegetable and the liquid in the bottom of the pan also helps keep the turkey from drying out.
 Can’t have a dry turkey!
 That’s the worst.

 The brown sugar glaze is easy to prepare and it gives such a lovely flavor to the turkey.
 But the best is that it makes the skin sticky and crisp.
 So when you sneak a piece of skin before you serve it you have to lick your fingers clean of any delicious evidence!

 As well the gravy is unlike any other gravy I’ve had before.
 The gravy is made with the drippings from the pan, leftover graze, and hard cider.
 The cider really does give it a lot of apple-y flavor but I liked that with the sweetness of the glaze but using stock would be just fine as well.